Advanced Heart Failure Program

 The Advanced Heart Failure Team works with your general cardiologist to assist in the management of heart failure.
 This comprehensive program offers a personalized approach to caring for patients with heart failure particularly when symptoms become more difficult to manage.
 There are many advanced therapies we can provide to improve symptoms and improve your quality of life.

 Dr. Timothy Welch is the Medical Director of the Advanced Heart Failure Program.
 He is Board Certified in Advanced Heart Failure and transplant cardiology, one of only 225 physicians certified in this specialty worldwide.
-Dr. Robert Cole and Dr. Shashank Desai from Inova Heart and Transplant Center also care for our advanced heart failure patients in our Virginia Heart offices.
+Dr. Michael Casey Flanagan and Dr. Shashank Desai from Inova Heart and Transplant Center also care for our advanced heart failure patients in our Virginia Heart offices.
 The Advanced Heart Failure Team also includes Jenny Kim, NP who works closely with Dr. Welch providing medical care and education to the advanced heart failure patients.

 Comprehensive Heart Failure Care